Audiens/adobe-client/README.md

 # Test
 Functional and unit tests are located under the "Test" folder.
 Be aware that the functional test require that you adobe sandbox enviroment contains at least one trait.

+# License

+This project is released under Apache License Version 2.0.
+See [license file](LICENSE) for more detailed information.